gromeck/CWP-Mockup/README.md

 A mockup for an ATC controller working position (CWP).
 It can be used as a test dummy for different display or hardware setups.

-It has no hardware dependency -- it's just uses FLTK and is more or less plain X11 -- no openGL/GLX.
-So it is even possible to forward the client with setting X11 display environment variable.
-And it still reaches real good performance.
-See the section below about performance.
+It has no hardware dependency, no openGL/GLX.
+It can be used to test different paths between the server and the client and to measure the impact of bandwidth and latency.
+Both, the X11 implementation and the web implementation have simple and effective implemented to reach good performance which is comparable.

 <div style="float:left;">
 <img src="Ressources/Screenshots/CWP-Mockup-Screenshot-Display-1.png" height="500px">
 </div>

 This Mockup implements a server/client setup for a CWP in one single binary.
+In addition a standard and modern web browser can be used to display the web version.

 This binary is then started as a server and a client.
 Both, server and client, have simple frontends.